- experienced, qualified teacher maintaining a friendly, but professional atmosphere

 ABRSM exam fees are charged at cost as an additional item.

 Fees for single lessons or a 5-lesson series are payable in advance: on-going lessons are paid by monthly standing order.

 Single lessons may be re-arranged or cancelled not less than 24 hours in advance, otherwise the full fee is payable.
 Non-attendance counts as late cancellation.

-A series of five lessons must be completed within two months of commencement.
+A series of five lessons must be completed within three months of commencement.

 With ongoing lessons, any lessons missed by me will be made up (or fees refunded at the end of the year).
 Lessons missed by the student will be made up where possible, but no guarantee is made in the case of poor attenders.
 If lessons cease part-way through a year a small final payment or refund may be due.

 Scales: Do you hate playing scales?
 So do quite a lot of people (though some like the predictability of them).
 They are good for you, though, helping to promote neat technique and even tone, for example.
 They also help with establishing key-sense and understanding.
 Could you make them more interesting?
 Well, once you know the finger-pattern (and it’s often about knowing where to place the 4th finger), you might try playing in different rhythms.
 A favourite of mine is “walk-running-walk, walk-running-walk” (i.e. ¾ time: crotchet, two quavers, crotchet).
 How about a gradual crescendo from the bottom to the top of the scale and a diminuendo back down?
 Or the other way round?
 One hand legato and the other staccato? (tricky, but good for you).
 Tell yourself to get over the bad reputation scales have and try to make friends of them.
 You never know - this might even be fun!